Evidence Level

 2/5 Evidence Score

 GlycerSize™ is a Pinnacle Ingredients branded 65% glycerol powder marketed as an alternative to HydroMax® and GlycerPump™ in the sports-nutrition category.
 As with GlycerPump™, GlycerSize™ is a relatively recent branded glycerol product, and as of this writing there are no independent peer-reviewed clinical trials of branded GlycerSize™ specifically — its evidence base is the broader glycerol and glycerol-hyperhydration literature, including a 2010 narrative review and 2007 meta-analysis showing glycerol's effects on body-water retention and endurance performance.
-Formulators rely on the equivalence assumption: glycerol-class powders standardized to ~65% glycerol content should behave similarly to each other.
+Its use rests on the equivalence assumption: glycerol-class powders standardized to ~65% glycerol content should behave similarly to each other.

-Studied Dose No branded GlycerSize™ RCTs.
-Glycerol-class hyperhydration protocols typically use 1.0–1.5 g glycerol per kg body weight with ~25–26 mL fluid per kg, 1–2 hours pre-exercise.
+Studied Dose 1.0-1.5 g glycerol/kg body weight with ~25-26 mL fluid/kg, 1-2 hours pre-exercise (glycerol-class hyperhydration).

 Active Compound Glycerol (1,2,3-propanetriol) delivered as a 65% glycerol powder (GlycerSize™ by Pinnacle Ingredients)